secretstartups/handbook/product-development-flow/index.html.md

 To ensure that a Software Engineer in Test (SET) will have ample time to contribute to new features, [Quad Planning](/handbook/engineering/quality/quad-planning/) is triggered automatically when an issue is in `workflow::ready for development` and a milestone is applied.
 The Quad Planning approach is triggered only in groups where an SET is assigned as the Quality department grows to their [desired ratio](/handbook/engineering/quality/#staffing-planning).
 Groups with no SETs should continue to follow GitLab's [Definition of done](https://docs.gitlab.com/ee/development/contributing/merge_request_workflow.html#definition-of-done).
 Quality department will continue to monitor the quality indicators in these groups and work on filling SETs per product priority.

-During this phase, Application Security Engineer need to be kept informed to ensure that they have visibility into planning schedule.
-This provides them with sufficient time for planning dynamic testing, if necessary, and also keep the PM/development team informed of any time/resource requirements.
+During this phase, it's important to keep Application Security Engineers informed to ensure that they have visibility into planning schedule.
+This provides them with sufficient time for planning dynamic testing so they can keep the product manager and development team informed of any time/resource requirements.

 #### Outcomes and Activities